-New handheld mobile device performs laboratory-quality HIV testingJanuary 21st, 2013 in HIV & AIDS /
+New handheld mobile device performs laboratory-quality HIV testingJanuary 21, 2013 in Medicine & Health / HIV & AIDS

 New research appearing online today in Clinical Chemistry, the journal of AACC, shows that a handheld mobile device can check patients' HIV status with just a finger prick, and synchronize the results in real time with electronic health records.
 This technology takes a step toward providing remote areas of the world with diagnostic services traditionally available only in centralized healthcare settings.

 Of the 34 million people infected with HIV worldwide, 68% of them live in sub-Saharan Africa, with South and Southeast Asia bearing the second greatest burden of disease.
 Many HIV-infected people in these regions are unable to get tested or treated because they can't easily travel to centralized healthcare centers.
 This creates an extreme economic burden on already-poor nations, with the epidemic estimated to cause a 1.5% annual loss in gross domestic product each year for the worst-affected countries.
 It has also created 16.6 million AIDS orphans—children who have lost one or both parents to the disease.